Claire Lewis (Yum) Arnold, CEO

 Prior to starting Leapfrog, Yum acquired, through a leveraged buy-out, a local distributor of consumer goods to convenience stores and mass merchandisers and spent the next 15 years building it into one of Georgia’s five largest privately held companies.
 As its CEO, she expanded the company from a traditional one-warehouse distributor into a multi-faceted corporation with nine operating divisions.
 Yum aggressively worked on behalf of her industry, serving on the board of its trade association and as its President and Chair.

-Yum serves on the Board of Trustees of EARTH University Foundation, Spelman College, and the Tull Foundation, as well as on the Governing Board of The Woodruff Arts Center, Emory’s Brain Health Center Advisory Council and is a member of the Atlanta Committee for Progress.
-Additionally, she Chairs the board of Achieve Atlanta and is Deputy Chair of The Federal Reserve Bank of Atlanta.
-Yum served for many years as a Trustee of Mary Baldwin College, for five years as its Chair, and as the Chair of the Board of The Georgia Conservancy and The Carter Center Board of Councilors.
-She’s past President and past Chair of the Rotary Club of Atlanta.
-Yum has served on a total of six NYSE – listed firms, as well as on the boards of Venture Atlanta, Leadership Atlanta, The Westminster Schools, The Shepherd Center, Children’s Healthcare of Atlanta Foundation and on the Board of Visitors of The Fuqua School at Duke University.
+Yum chairs the boards of The Federal Reserve Bank of Atlanta and Achieve Atlanta.
+She also serves on the Board of Trustees of EARTH University Foundation and Spelman College, as well as on the Governing Board of The Woodruff Arts Center, Emory’s Brain Health Center Advisory Council, and is a member of the Atlanta Committee for Progress.
+Additionally, Yum served for many years as a Trustee of Mary Baldwin College, for five years as its Chair, and as the Chair of the Board of The Georgia Conservancy and The Carter Center Board of Councilors.
+She’s a past President and past Chair of the Rotary Club of Atlanta.
+Yum has served on a total of six NYSE-listed firms, as well as on the boards of Venture Atlanta, Leadership Atlanta, The Tull Foundation, The Westminster Schools, The Shepherd Center, Children’s Healthcare of Atlanta Foundation, and on the Board of Visitors of The Fuqua School at Duke University.

-Yum earned a Bachelor of Arts in Mathematics, as well as a Doctor of Humane Letters from Mary Baldwin College in Stanton, Virginia and has attended numerous programs at The Harvard School of Business.
+Yum earned a Bachelor of Arts in Mathematics, as well as a Doctor of Humane Letters from Mary Baldwin College in Staunton, Virginia, and has attended enough programs at The Harvard School of Business to be considered a graduate.
 She enjoys spending as much time as possible in the mountains of North Carolina with family and friends.